 - bang (v.)

-- 1540s, "to strike hard with a loud blow," from a Scandinavian sourse akin to Old Norse banga "to pound, hammer" of echoic origin.
-Slang meaning "have sexual intercourse with" first recorded 1937.
-Bang-up "excellent, first-rate," 1820, probably shortened from phrase bang up to the mark.
-The noun is recorded from late 16c.
+- 1540s, "to strike hard with a loud blow," an imitative formation, or else from a Scandinavian source akin to Old Norse banga "to pound, hammer" also of echoic origin.
+Slang meaning "have sexual intercourse with" attested by 1937.
+As an adverb, "suddenly, abruptly," by 1828, probably from the notion of "with a sudden or violent sound."
+Related: Banged; banging.
+Banging (adj.) in the slang sense of "large, great, surpassing in size" is attested by 1864.
+Bang-up (adj.) "excellent, first-rate, in fine style" (1810) probably is shortened from a phrase such as bang up to the mark.

 This is the way the world ends

 Not with a bang but a whimper